ignatandrei/NetCoreUsefullEndpoints/README.md

 6. JSON of current endpoints
 7. Configuration View ( GetDebugView )
 8. Connection details ( remote ip address, local ip address...)
-9. Restart the app ( use await app.RunAsync(UsefullExtensions.UsefullExtensions.cts.Token);
+9. Shutdown( and forced) the app ( use await app.RunAsync(UsefullExtensions.UsefullExtensions.cts.Token);
 10. See the start date of the application
 # Usage
 Add this reference to your csproj in .NET 6